slidwell44/hw3_aap/README.md

 section headings to use for project notes.
 Expand as desired.
 Later in the semester we will learn how to use Sphinx with restructuredText to write and generate documentation.

+#-------------------------------------

+In hw3_aap_main.ipynb I create a a tool that can web scrape data and turn that data into a pandas dataframe.
+Then I do plotting on the data using Plotly, ipywidgets, Bokeh, and seaborn.
+I try to compare the different plotting tools throughout my code and find which one is best overall.

+I created the version control in my personal github and did all the pushes through the bash terminal.